versus-chris/versus-privacy-policy/README.md

 The Application does not gather precise information about the location of your mobile device.

-The Application collects your device's location, which helps the Service Provider determine your approximate geographical location and make use of in below ways:
+The Application (actually the operating system) collects your device's location, which helps the Service Provider determine your approximate geographical location and make use of in below ways:

 *   Analytics and Improvements: Aggregated and anonymized location data helps the Service Provider to analyze user behavior, identify trends, and improve the overall performance and functionality of the Application.
 *   Third-Party Services: Periodically, the Service Provider may transmit anonymized data to external services.
 These services assist them in enhancing the Application and optimizing their offerings.